Welcome

 Helping to create a pattern of regular attendance is the responsibility of parents, pupils and all members of school staff.

-To help us all to focus on this we will:
+To help us all to focus on this, we will:

 Every half-day absence from school has to be classified by the school (not by the parent), as either authorised or unauthorised.
 This is why information about the cause of any absence is always required.
 Each half-day is known as a ‘session’.

-Authorised absences are morning or afternoon sessions away from school for a genuine reason such as illness (although you may be asked to provide medical evidence for your child before this can be authorised), medical or dental appointments which unavoidably fall in school time, emergencies or other unavoidable causes.
+Authorised absences are morning or afternoon sessions away from school for a genuine reason such as illness (although you may be asked to provide medical evidence for your child before this can be authorised), medical or dental appointments which unavoidably fall in school time, emergencies or other unavoidable cause.

 Unauthorised absences are those which the school does not consider reasonable and for which no ‘leave’ has been granted.
 This type of absence can lead to the school referring to the Local Authority for penalty notices and/or legal proceedings.

-Unauthorised absence includes, however is not exhaustive:
+Unauthorised absence includes, (however this list is not exhaustive):

 A pupil is defined by the Government as a ‘persistent absentee’ when they miss 10% or more schooling across the school year for any reason; this can be authorised or unauthorised absence.
 Absence at this level will cause considerable damage to any pupil’s education and we need the full support and cooperation of parents to resolve this.
+All pupils who have attendance levels of 90% or below are considered to be a persistent absentee.

 Absence Procedures